 First, with e-learning, there is no instructor, thus no central authority figure or expert to consult when a learner has questions.
 The lack of an instructor also means the e-learning course needs to be designed and formatted in the right way so that learners can progress through the courses on their own without instructor guidance.

 Secondly, the learner learns on their own, so the training may lack interactive discussions.
 There are of course e-learning platforms with discussion boards or forums, but some people would argue this is not the same as having face-to-face discussions.
+It is also hard to measure the effect of e-learning.
+You can read more about measuring awareness-training here.

 The kind of training to choose depends on the specific context and needs in your organisation and on the topic of the specific training.